rinigus/qt-runner/README.md

-# Flatpak Runner
+# Qt Runner

-This is a helper program for running Flatpak applications on Sailfish.
+This is a helper program for running Qt 5.15 applications on Sailfish.

 ## Usage

-To run Flatpak application, start
+To run Qt application, start

 ```
-flatpak-runner [flatpak_run_opt1 flatpak_run_opt2 ...] application [app_opt_1 app_opt_2 ...]
+qt-runner application [app_opt_1 app_opt_2 ...]
 ```

-where `application` is a full Flatpak application ID.
-You can specify Flatpak run and application command line options as optional arguments to `flatpak-runner`.
-Options specified before application are considered as Flatpak run options.
+where `application` is a full Qt application path.
+You can specify application command line options as optional arguments to `qt-runner`.

-For libhybris support, you have to generate Flatpak extension.
-For that, run `flatpak-extension-hybris` as a local user (nemo).
-This has to be run every time you update libhybris on your device (usually after each Sailfish update).

-When installing Flatpak applications, use `--user` options to install it in your home folder.

 ## Mode of operation

-`flatpak-runner` starts a separate Wayland compositor with the first available Wayland socket.
-It sets `WAYLAND_DISPLAY` varaible in the environment for the launched `flatpak run` command.
+`qt-runner` starts a separate Wayland compositor with the first available Wayland socket.
+It sets `WAYLAND_DISPLAY` varaible in the environment for the launched application.
 In addition, it sets multiple options

 * setting DPI to the physical DPI for Qt applications (can be overwritten in settings file)
-* mounting `/system` and `/vendor` in read-only mode for libhybris
-* allowing access to all devices
-* setting hybris environment variables

-If `flatpak-runner` is called without any arguments, it will start Wayland server with the first available socket and will print its location at standard output.
+If `qt-runner` is called without any arguments, it will start Wayland server with the first available socket and will print its location at standard output.